End-of-the-Alphabet/lazy-zone-conference/paper/paper.md

 ---

 \begin{abstract}
 Finding an optimal solution to the Traveling Salesperson Problem runs in order $O(n!)$ with respect to the number of cities in the brute-force case.
 Taking advantage of dynamic programming and intelligent search can reduce this to $O({n^2}2^n)$, but this remains exponential and entirely intractable for large problemsets.
 When a solution is needed, approximations can satsifice for our needs.
-In this paper, we present one such optimzation, the Tabu Search.
+In this paper we present one such optimzation, the Tabu Search, which shares many similarities to a local search algorithm.
 \end{abstract}

 # Introduction

 <!-- Describe the TSP -->

 <!-- Consider describing the intelligent-search mechanism of the B&B algorithm, because that will have some relevance with the Tabu Search. -->

 # A Greedy Approach